BrennanR/react-clean-calendar/README.md

 The calendar provides little to no styling for content inside of day cells.
 A `renderDay` prop is provided that lets you control and render the day exactly how you'd like.

-`react-clean-calendar` is meant to be a base for you to build your own custom calendars on top of.
-There are some reasonable defaults provided, but by-and-large the style and content implementation details are completely up to you.

-`react-clean-calendar` is primarily built and meant to serve as a full-screen calendar component.
-The focus of this library is not for building a date-picker, although there's no reason it couldn't be used for that.

 ## Example

 ```